top of page

 If your body allows for it, I suggest carrying-on ONE backpack and not have any checked baggage.
 And make sure the pack is something less than the maximum allowable carryon-size (usually that’s less than 45 inches, l + w + h, though less is more.
 Packs are often listed in liters.
 So you’re looking for a pack of no more than about 42L.
 And if you can go smaller, do it.
 Trust me.
 I’m a doctor).
 There are many, many different types of backpacks nowadays – from utilitarian to hipster – and just as many YouTube channels dedicated to reviewing them.
 A backpack exists for every type of person.
 Find what works for you and use it.

-Hack: if you must get a larger pack, strong compression of the pack can make it look smaller and more like carryon-size.
-This is how I used Osprey's Porter 46 for many years and was never asked to check it, even on smaller airplanes.
+Hack: if you must get a larger pack, strong compression straps can make it look smaller and more like carryon-size.
+This is how I used Osprey's Porter 46 for many years and was never asked to check it, even on smaller, regional and commuter airplanes.

-My rollerbag rant: Some reasons I stay away from suitcases and rollerbags include: unwieldiness in airports/non-paved roads/cobblestone streets/in stores, difficulty lugging up stairs when no elevator, usually hard-sided (not flexible in overhead bins or luggage racks), they can tweak your back/arms, and, perhaps most important, they leave you with only one hand free.
+My rollerbag rant.
+A lot of people love their roller bag.
+And they are a great invention.
+But, some reasons I stay away from suitcases and rollerbags include: unwieldiness in airports/non-paved roads/cobblestone streets/in stores, difficulty lugging up stairs when no elevator or escalator, usually hard-sided (not flexible in overhead bins or luggage racks), they can tweak your back/arms, and, perhaps most important, they leave you with only one hand free.
 Convertible rollerbags are worse, since they just add more weight, and you rarely switch between the two modes.
 Still, YMMV...

-Whenever traveling, especially internationally and for leisure, if you do NOT check any bags, there’s less stress when travel mishaps occur (and they inevitably WILL), because you don’t have to worry if your stuff will make it on the same flight or be lost or delayed.
+Whenever traveling, especially internationally, if you do not check any bags, there’s less stress when travel mishaps occur (and they inevitably WILL), because you don’t have to worry if your stuff will make it on the same flight or be lost or delayed.
 Similarly, having everything with you on you – makes hopping an earlier flight easier (when possible), getting you to your destination quicker, allowing you to spend more time at your chosen location.
-Not to mention you will never have to wait at baggage claim for your luggage to (hopefully) arrive (and then have to re-check it on some connecting flights).
+Not to mention you will never have to wait at baggage claim or on the jet bridge for your luggage to (hopefully) arrive (only to then have to re-check it on some connecting flights).

 Tip 1: Pack the same amount of clothes whether a week-long trip or a several month excursion.
 The only difference between the two is that you’ll wash clothes more often on an extended excursion.
 Though your hotel can often launder anything, it can get expensive quickly.
 So, you might decide to launder certain items in the sink or at a local laundromat – and both represent very great cultural experiences.
 You could also stay at a hotel with washing facilities.